brewster/auger/README.md

 to be easy to write wrappers on existing gems.
 Auger currently includes the following plugins:

+* socket - test whether a port is open
+* telnet - send arbitrary commands to a port using `net/telnet`
 * http - http and https requests using `net/http`
-* telnet - send arbitrary commands to a port using `net/telnet`
-* socket - test whether a port is open
+* redis - query redis db info, keys, etc
+* dns - domain and query requests for testing a DNS server

 ## Installation

-* gem install auger
+    gem install auger

 ### If you want to run the latest source:

-* `git clone git@github.com/brewster/auger`
+    git clone git@github.com/brewster/auger
-* `cd auger; bundle install && rake install`
+    cd auger; bundle install && rake install

 ## Command-line client usage

-* sample configs included in cfg/examples/ can be moved into cfg/ and then run via `aug redis` etc.

-  * if you've installed as a gem, the examples will be located wherever your gems get installed

-  * one quick way to find them should be `cd $GEM_HOME/gems/auger-x.x.x/cfg/examples`

-* alternatively, you can place your configs anywhere you'd like and set the env_var: `AUGER_CFG=/path/to/your/configs/prod:/path/to/your/configs/stage`

-  * now call your tests via `aug name_of_my_config`, e.g. `aug redis`
+`aug -h` will print usage details.

+Sample configs are included in `auger/cfg/examples` (if installed as a gem, look in `$GEM_HOME/gems/auger-x.x.x/cfg/examples`).
+Use them as a basis to write your own tests, which auger can find in one of three ways:

-  * configs should take the format `name.rb`
+* in the directory `auger/cfg`
+* from the config load path defined in environment variable `AUGER_CFG`. e.g. `AUGER_CFG=~/aug_cfg/prod:~/aug_cfg/staging`
+* using a relative path

+Reference config files using `aug foo`, to find `foo.rb` in `auger/cfg` or `AUGER_CFG` path, or `aug path/to/foo.rb` to find it directly.

-* `aug -l` will print available tests
+`aug -l` will print available config files in `AUGER_CFG` path.
-* `aug -h` will print usage details

-## Writing tests

-Tests are written as ruby code describing a test configuration.
-Files containing tests should be placed in the path described by the `AUGER_CFG` environment variable.

 ### Example 1 - testing a webserver response